 The Frame and Construction

-The Schwinn AD2 Airdyne Bike has an air fan-styled resistance system that is also designed to harness and channel the wind when pedaling towards the user for cooling purpose.
+The Schwinn AD2 Airdyne Bike has an air fan-styled resistance system that is also designed to harness and channel the wind when pedaling towards the user for cooling purposes.

 The bike is sturdy and stable.
 It features a solid anti-corrosive coated steel frame that supports 250 pounds/113 kg maximum user weight capacity.
 An ABS material is used for the fan blades and their shroud and also for the coverage of the drive belt, and the air vent.